 Tegu data collection

 Tegus from their native range (Argentina, Cordoba province) derived from roadkill, hunted or captured alive from 2008 through 2012 (Figure 1).
 Tegus from their invasive range were captured in South Florida through removal efforts (live trapping) performed by the University of Florida, Florida Fish and Wildlife Conservation Commission (FWC), United States Geological Survey (USGS), and National Park Service (NPS).
-All tegu captured in South Florida came from the Miami-Dade County mostly from the Southern Glades Wildlife and Environmental Area (SGWEA) and in locations north, east, and west of it, including the Homestead Air Reserve Base, plant nurseries, agricultural lands, residential dwellings, and the surrounding areas of the C-111, C-111E, and Aerojet canals, South Dixie Highway, and Card Sound Road, from 2014 through 2019.
+All tegu captured in South Florida came from Miami-Dade County mostly from the Southern Glades Wildlife and Environmental Area (SGWEA) and in locations north, east, and west of it, including the Homestead Air Reserve Base, plant nurseries, agricultural lands, residential dwellings, and the surrounding areas of the C-111, C-111E, and Aerojet canals, South Dixie Highway, and Card Sound Road, from 2014 through 2019.

 Tegus were humanely euthanized following AVMA standards (Underwood and Anthony 2020), and frozen until necropsy.
 Tegus were thawed prior to necropsy and examined for general health and condition by visually inspecting all internal organs and the body exterior for any abnormalities or deformities that may affect general health, body mass, body length, or fat mass.
 We measured on both native and non-native tegus total length (TL), snout-vent length (SVL), and total body mass using a flexible measuring tape and a spring scale.
 Coelomic wet-fat mass was obtained by removing and weighing discrete abdominal fat bodies to the nearest 0.0001 gr.
 Percent fat mass was calculated by dividing wet-fat mass by total body mass times 100.